neutrinus/everblu-meters/README.md

 The project runs on ESP8266/ESP32 with an RF transreciver (CC1101).

 ### Connections (ESP32/ESP8266 to CC1101):
-- See cc1101.ccp for SPI pins mapping.
+- See `cc1101.ccp` for SPI pins mapping.
-- See everblu_meter.h for GDOx pins mapping.
+- See `everblu_meters.h` for GDOx pins mapping, CC1101 frequency and meter serial.

 ## Configuration